 Funding required for the first live installations of a unique patented process for renewing drinking water pipes.
 The process was developed in conjunction with Severn Trent, Anglian, Yorkshire, and Wessex Water.

 The UK has 405,000km of water pipes.
 It is estimated that 120,000km are in need of replacement (15bn).
 The US EPA estimates that water infrastructure repairs may be US$633bil over 20 years.
 In 3 years, the Company is projecting an annual install rate of 875km which represents 0.018% of the 5,000,000kms of European & US drinking water pipes.

-The process involves winching a thermoplastic sock into a pipe.
-An inflation tube then pushes a heated “pig” through the sock, melting it against the pipe.
+The process involves winching a thermoplastic engineered liner into a pipe.
+An inflation tube then pushes a heated “pig” through the engineered liner, melting it against the pipe.
 It then cools to form a solid pipe.
 The business model is to protect the technology, to exploit the IP & know how by licensing to utility contractors and to sell them equipment and materials.

 Aqualiner has the only fully structural drinking water liner with UK regulatory approval.
 Replacement methods involve laying or drilling a new pipe in or by inserting a pipe in the existing host pipe.
 These methods are either slow to install, significantly reduce the pipe flow capacity, very disruptive in urban environments both above and below ground and/or are expensive.

 Raising funds to mainly fund its “major milestone” of the initial UK live installations.
 Aqualiner then plans a larger round at an increased valuation.
 The Company is prepared to do the complete funding in one tranche.
 The Company will then leverage the product into the market through licensing the technology to global utility contractors.